-The last year (2019) has seen the narrative around climate change, now the climate crisis, shift dramatically.
-Between David Attenborough, Greta, Extinction Rebellion and numerous scientific reports, the discourse on climate has taken centre stage.
+The past year has seen the narrative around climate shift dramatically, from change to crisis.
+Between David Attenborough, Greta Thunberg, Extinction Rebellion and numerous scientific reports, the discourse on climate has taken centre stage.
 Companies have been quick to fall into line, at least on paper, and consumers have become far more aware of the impact their own choices have on their carbon footprint.

-When it comes to our personal finance, not all banks (or building societies) are created ethically equal, far from it.
+When it comes to our personal finance, not all banks (or building societies) are created ethically equal.
 The big name high street banks are, unfortunately, consistently the worst performers in tables focusing on ethical or sustainable banking– think Barclays, Lloyds, HSBC, RBS and the supermarkets.

 Then there are the organisations who have an ethical mission at their heart.
 We’ve listed three of these below.